 Vibrant Dreamer most recent blogpost has round up The Combined Magic of Canadian Dividend Income Earnings for August 2022.

 Mark Seed of My Own Advisor : Weekend Reading – More dividend increases edition.
 Highlights few of the companies he owns that made recent dividend hikes!

 Our ultimate goal is to live off passive income through dividends without harvesting its capital.
 Additionally, future income from defined benefit pension plan from work and other government benefits will hopefully give us to a comfortable retirement.

 One of my previous blog posts highlighted our mistakes in buying our first home in Canada.
 With those lessons learned we felt we were equipped with much-needed information this time around buying our recent home using leverage instead of selling our investments to use as a down deposit.
 In doing so, we improved our total net worth without dipping into our long term investments.

 In November last year, we renewed our home insurance.
 We made a massive savings by switching our home insurance to Square One up to 30%.
 If you are looking to renew your home insurance or for a new property, why not check them out and see for yourself if you can also get a huge discount on your home insurance.

 Finally, when we are employed, we receive a regular income and a sense of financial security.
 However, many jobs are not guaranteed and can be also lost and taken away beyond our control as many have experienced during this pandemic due to an abrupt closure of businesses due to the impact of the virus and government mandated lockdowns.
+The looming recession will show a slowing global growth in our economy and the risk of potential lay off and rise of unemployment may occur.
 Therefore, it is vital to generate multiple sources of income to protect ourselves from these unforeseen events.